patheros/PathSetManuals/modules/GlassPane.md

 ### Ratchet Mode

 Ratchet mode does two things in combination.
 It shallowly visits each of the connected nodes and it speeds up the playing of those nodes.
-Shallow visiting a node means that the node is only going to be visited once and after that the active node will automatically return to the original anchoring ratch node.
+Shallow visiting a node means that the node is only going to be visited once and after that the active node will automatically return to the original anchoring ratchet node.
 You can see this happen in the active light.
-When ratcheting the node that started a ratcehet remains partially lit.
+When ratcheting the node that started a ratchet remains partially lit.

-The speed at which the ratcheting nodes are played can be controled by the `Rachet Speed` contextual menu.
+The speed at which the ratcheting nodes are played can be controlled by the `Ratchet Speed` contextual menu.
 It has the following settings:
 1. **Dynamic** - The number of connected ports on the node controls which speed is used.
 With non connected Whole Notes is used.
 Each connected port increases the speed one level.
 2. **Whole Notes** - The speed matches the clock.
 3. **Half Notes** - Twice the clock speed.
 3. **Triplets** - Three times the clock speed.
 4. **Quarter Notes** - Four times the clock speed.

-The number of ratched notes is also set by the connected number of ports.
+The number of ratchet notes is also set by the connected number of ports.
 The number will always be at least that of the connected number of output ports.
 The number will be larger if the current speed would leave a pause, instead extra ratchets are added.

 If a ratchet node is connected to another ratchet node, the second ratchet node extends the length of the original node's ratcheting but the original ratchet node still remains the anchor node.

 GlassPane uses the last full clock cycle received to compute how long the ratcheting should be.
-So if the input clock is inconistent you may end up with some ratchets being fast and some being slow.
+So if the input clock is inconsistent you may end up with some ratchets being fast and some being slow.
 If you don't like this effect, feed GlassPane a consistent clock.

 ### Loops and Dead Ends

-Regardless of the mode, if a note does not have any outputs connected, subsquent triggers to it will revert back to the top-left node.
+Regardless of the mode, if a note does not have any outputs connected, subsequent triggers to it will revert back to the top-left node.

 Sometimes you might notice GlassPane is stuck on a single node.
 This can happen if none of the patch cables connected to its outputs go to other nodes.
 Try adding a connection to another node or back to the top-left node.